PrabhjotxSingh/quickshift/TaskList.md

 14. **Conduct** comprehensive unit and integration testing using Jest and Mocha to identify and fix bugs, ensuring a smooth user experience upon full deployment.

 15. **Optimize** the matching algorithm by incorporating machine learning models to enhance accuracy and speed in connecting employers with suitable workers.
+(Jacob)

 16. **Develop** a feedback system that allows users to rate and review shifts and employers, using technologies like React and Node.js to integrate it seamlessly into the platform.